ytisf/theZoo/README.md

-If you have any suggenstions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] gmail so we can add it for every one's enjoyment.
+If you have any suggenstions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] your most popular mail server so we can add it for every one's enjoyment.